 - a.
 If you have questions about day-to-day matters, first check the syllabus.
 It is very thorough and most likely contains the answers you seek. - b.
-If you have questions about class material, you may email a professional, scholarly question to me (the professor) at: emcarstensnamie@lcsc.edu.
-Please put your class name in the email heading so you are not accidentally classified as a spammer. - c.
+If you have questions about class material, you may email a professional, scholarly question to me (the professor) at: emcarstensnamie@lcsc.edu or Mohamed (the TA) at: <a href="mailto:mailto:emailto:mailto:mailto:emailto:mailto:mailto:mailto:mailto:mailto:emailto:mailto:mailto:emailto:mai - c.
 In-person, telephone, and/or video chat sessions can be arranged upon request for important class issues or if your question is lengthy and/or complex. - d.
 In this course, as in all college courses, your email communications should be professional.
 The professor is funny/cool/understanding; however, remember that university is training for life.
 As such, unprofessional emails are not acceptable.

-Remember the following when communicating by email in this course, or any other university course: - i.
+Remember the following when communicating by email in this course, or any other university course:

+- i.
 Include a greeting ("Dear Professor Carstens Namie"), - ii. a body ("I am contacting you today in regard to..."), - iii. and a salutation ("Thank you for your time"). - iv.
 Use your full name after the salutation. - v.
-Do not use slang.

-- vi.
-Always write in complete sentences.

-- vii.
-Do not say anything you would not say to your boss.
+Do not use slang. - vi.
+Always write in complete sentences. - vii.
+Do not say anything you would not say to your boss. - viii.

-- viii.
 Be brief and succinct.